Naomi Pomeroy’s Beastly Dining Guide

 KN: How about a brunch?

-NP: My favorite brunch item in town is, hands down, the Benedict at Olympic Provisions.
+NP: My favorite brunch item in town is, hands down, the Benedict at Olympia Provisions.
 It’s the best Benedict I’ve ever had in my life.
 The eggs are poached perfectly, and the hollandaise is amazing.
 The potato is pommes Anna style.
 It’s ridiculous — really tasty.

 KN: What about cocktails?